mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "I understand that very well," Casra laughed and looked past his feet to another time thi held in hae mind.
 "You aren't the only physician in Ulukoma."

 "You too?
 But why?
 I mean, I'm here for personal reasons.
-I'm just passing through, you know?
-But you... you've made a home on this island."
+I'm just passing through.
+But you... you're enduring so much to stay here."

 Linyu handed Kipnu a wooden bowl: a clarified soup of fish, fermented seaweed, and Heikoi grain.
 He'd forgotten how hungry he was and eagerly took the bowl into his own hands, thanking Linyu graciously for the gift.